pkivolowitz/CSC4730-Fall-2023/README.md

 # CSC4730-Fall-2023

+This document serves as both the course's syllabus and its main web page.

 ## Course Summary

-In this course you will not only open the curtain to see the wizard, you will strip the wizard revealing their deepest secrets.
+In this course you will not only open the curtain to see the wizard, you will strip the wizard bare, revealing their deepest secrets.

 The biggest parts of this course: